benjha/caMicroscope_SLATE/README.md

 Events:            <none>
 ```

-this IP address will be used when initializing the mongodb tables.
+in this case `172.25.165.159`, will be used when initializing the mongodb tables.